 Since 2008 the first Sunday of every February has been designated British Yorkshire Pudding Day and this year falls on 3 February.
 I have to admit that I mainly make Yorkshire Pudding batter for my Toad in the Hole recipe and tend to chicken out of making actual Yorkshire Puddings.
 So when Mermaid sent me their 4 Cup Yorkshire Pudding Tray I decided that I wanted to face my culinary fears and do it anyway!
 I read up on the subject and came up with the following recipe from my research.
-Being a fan of waffles and ice cream I decided that my Yorkshire Puddings were going to be used as a pudding and jolly delicious they were too!
+Being a fan of waffles and ice cream I decided Yorkshire Pudding with Ice Cream & Golden Syrup and jolly delicious it was too!

 The Mermaid 4 Hole Yorkshire Pudding tray is made of tough hard anodised aluminium and therefore has great heat distribution properties which is vital for this job!
 It won’t peel, flake or blister and can be heated on the hob and oven.
 I’ve said it before, these tins retain their heat long after coming out of the oven unlike flimsy inferior ones so don’t be tempted to pick up with your fingers too soon!

 I am entering my puddings into this month’s Credit Crunch Munch which is run by myself and Helen at Fuss Free Flavours and is being hosted my me this month, as they are a really economic and delicious dessert.

 I am also entering my Yorkshire Pudding with Ice Cream & Golden Syrup into the “Tea Time Treats” challenge which is run by Karen at Lavender and Lovage and Kate at What Kate Baked who is hosting this month with the theme of puddings!